Tallwave/auth-boilerplate/README.md

 Plugins are placed in the plugins/ folder and the file name takes it's name from the plugin package with contents of `module.exports = {}` if no configurations need be set.

 Two methods of authentication are implemented: username and password (with the username as an email address) and login with Google.
-Both methods generate a JWT and return the token as both a header with
+Both methods generate a JWT and return the token as both a header with 'Authorization', 'jwt ${userJWTtoken}' and a session cookie.

 # Tech Stack
 Node